pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: The preconditioned Iterative Soft Thresholding Algorithm (pISTA)

 As introduced in \cite{cov:QUIC} and used in \cite{cov:newton_like,cov:MultiBCD}, we restrict the descent direction \(D\) to the \textit{free-set} of \(A^{(k)}\).
 That is, an element in \(D\) which is not in the \textit{free-set} of \(A^{(k)}\) is set to zero.
 Denote by \(\mathcal{S}_A^{(k)}\) the \textit{free-set} at iteration \(k\), defined as follows:

 According to Lemma 7 of \cite{cov:QUIC}, solving \cref{eq:proximal_gen} restricted to the variables that are not in the \textit{free-set} of \(A^{(k)}\) will result in a zero value in every element in the direction \(D\).
 Thus, restricting \(D\) to the \textit{free-set} is equivalent to solving \cref{eq:proximal_gen} in an alternating two-block manner: the first step restricted to the variables not in the \textit{free-set} (which makes no change in our approximation), and the second step restricted to the \textit{free-set}.
-The free set is recomputed before the next iteration.
+In the works mentioned above, the free set is used to save computations.
+On the other hand, here we precondition the problem and couple all the unknowns in the inner quadratic problem defined using the Taylor expansion.
+Hence, the free set is important to maintain the correct subgradient in the linear Taylor (gradient) term, otherwise, the quadratic approximation is inconsistent with the $\ell_1$ term and the eventual update.
+As a result, the restriction to the free set is an integral part of our method, and this set is recomputed before each iteration.

 Define the restriction mask at the \(k\)-th iteration:

 Then, the restricted problem we solve at the $k$th iteration can be written as: